“Hope waits but it does not stand still.

 to see what may be coming on the horizon.”

 Dr. Dan Allender, The Allender Center at The Seattle School of Theology and Psychology

 Out of Darkness currently offers two steps in the restoration process to provide support for women

-Money Management was cited as a chief concern.
-Returning to their home is often not an option.
+Money management was cited as a chief concern, and returning to their home is often not an option.

-A transition home will serve as step three to fill this gap and provide the additional support for the women to gain skills and confidence as they move gradually toward independent living.
+The proposed transitional home will serve as step three to fill this gap and provide the additional support for the women to gain skills and confidence as they move gradually toward independent living.

 Real estate estimates for the cost of purchasing a home range from $125,000 to $150,000.
-We are estimating it will cost approximately $125,000 to operate annually.
+Estimations are that it will cost approximately $125,000 to operate it annually.

 To date, $80,000 has been raised along with a ¼ of the monthly income needed for operations.
 If you would like to contribute toward the cost of the house or become a monthly partner for operations to run the home, please use the link below to donate towards this much needed Transitional Home.